Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 EMUFILE set <data file> [o|p[<device index>[<LUN index>]]]
 ```

 `o` will start the emulation using the one-time variant (this is the default), and `p` will start the emulation using the persistent variant.
-For the later, by default the emulation file data pointer will be written to the device where `<data file>` is stored, but you can specify a different `<device index>` and also optionally a `<LUN index>`.
+For the latter, by default the emulation file data pointer will be written to the device where `<data file>` is stored, but you can specify a different `<device index>` and also optionally a `<LUN index>`.
 The default LUN index is 1 (i.e. `p3` is the same as `p31`).

 **Note:** The `<LUN index>` argument is unused in Nextor 3.
 It's still accepted by the EMUFILE tool in order to continue working in Nextor 2.